danman01/ebook-book-template/08-recommendation-engine-spark.md

 // Show the top 10 most-active users and how many times they rated
 // a movie
 val mostActiveUsersSchemaRDD = sqlContext.sql(
-  "SELECT ratings.user, count(&#42;) as ct from ratings group by ratings.user order by ct desc limit 10")
+  """SELECT ratings.user, count(&#42;) as ct from ratings group by ratings.user order by ct desc limit 10""")

 println(mostActiveUsersSchemaRDD.collect().mkString("\n"))

-// Find the movies that user 4169 rated higher than 4 val results = sqlContext.sql("SELECT ratings.user, ratings.product,
+// Find the movies that user 4169 rated higher than 4 val results = sqlContext.sql("""SELECT ratings.user, ratings.product,
   ratings.rating, movies.title FROM ratings JOIN movies
   ON movies.movieId=ratings.product
-  where ratings.user=4169 and ratings.rating > 4")
+  where ratings.user=4169 and ratings.rating > 4""")

 results.show
 </pre>